paulipa/sico-wiki/community/coalition-corporations/xasar.md

 - Willing to train doctrine ships.
 - Join CTA and home defence fleets when pinged.
 - Microphone, Discord, and Mumble.
-- Willing to do an API check before joining.
+- Must be willing to do an API check.
 - Knowing that real life comes before a video game.

 <br>